List of Royal Navy deployments: Faslane Patrol Boat Squadron

 The Faslane Patrol Boat Squadron (FPBS) provides force protection in around the waters of HMNB Clyde, where the Royal Navy's nuclear-powered submarine fleet is based.
 The squadron currently consists of HMS Tracker and HMS Raider.

 Fishery Protection

 The Fishery Protection Squadron is charged with protecting the British fishing industry, providing security to the oil and gas fields in the North Sea and other duties in the United Kingdoms Exclusive economic zone.
-It consists of three warship; HMS Tyne, HMS Severn and HMS Mersey.
+It consists of three warships: HMS Tyne, HMS Severn and HMS Mersey.

 Fleet Ready Escort

 The Fleet Ready Escort (FRE) is a single warship maintained at high readiness for deployment at short notice anywhere in the world.
 The FRE consists of either a guided-missile destroyer or a frigate.
 As of January 2014, this commitment has been 'gapped' by the Royal Navy twice; for 19 days in 2011 and 18 days in 2012.